IWSLT/IWSLT.github.io/_pages/2022/shared-tasks/isometric.md

 **Constrained task**
-* Can only use the textual MuST-C v1.2 data.
+* Can only use the textual MuST-C v1.2 language pair specific parallel data.

 **Unconstrained task**
-* Can use the textual MuST-C v1.2 data,
+* Can use the textual MuST-C v1.2 data.
-* WMT data and pre-trained translation models
+* WMT data, multilingual data from other pairs, and pre-trained translation models.

-#### Test Sets
+### Test Sets

 We will evaluate the submitted systems on a test set and a blind set: